Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/migrating-existing-tests-to-approvaltests.md

 This attribute does nothing and your tests still pass!
 We can now introduce a verification call to ApprovalTests.
 This is where we see a difference to many other test workflows.
 When you first write a verification and run the test, it will fail.
 When it does this, it creates two files on the file system and opens them for comparison.
 You can choose to approve the text and save the result, at which point the test will go green.
 All future tests will be run against your approved gold copy.

 In the test below, I have added the call to `Approvals.Verify`.
 Note that I have left my existing assertion in place.
-I won’t remove that until I have seen the verification fail, approved the text, and seen both the new verification and the old test go green together.
+I won't remove that until I have seen the verification fail, approved the text, and seen both the new verification and the old test go green together.
 This will ensure that the new approval is a good analog for the old one before I delete it.

 ```csharp
 [TestMethod]